-Having spent much of my life living at the tip of the Wirral peninsula, a stone’s throw from the beach, my work is informed by a strong connection to the sea.
-I am drawn to those wild and open spaces at the edges of our lands: shifting sands, cycles of ebb and flow, unpredictable seas and reflected light.
+Having spent most of my life living a stone’s throw from the coast, much of my work is informed by the dynamic places at the far edges of the land, cycles of ebb and flow and the transience of the littoral landscape.

-I exhibit regularly in solo and group shows across the UK, most recently at London’s OXO Gallery.
-I also work as a photographic tutor, offering tailored workshop sessions to anyone who would like to use their camera more creatively.
+I exhibit regularly in solo and group shows across the UK, and am represented by galleries in London, Scotland and NW England.
+I also work as a photographic tutor, offering bespoke tuition to anyone who would like to use their camera more creatively.

-I have also continued to explore book arts as an alternative way of presenting my photographic work and several new handmade books will be on display during the weekend.
+I have also continued to explore book arts as an alternative way of presenting my photographic work and several handcrafted Collector’s Editions will be on display during the weekend.